betterscientificsoftware/bssw.io/Articles/Blog/2022-03-sc21-rse-workshop.md

 need interdisciplinary mentorship networks, long-term mentoring relationships, and training in soft skills.
-The talk called for us to start mentorships now, to build explicit institutional support for them, and to conduct research to create better mentorship policy.
+The talk called for us to start mentorships now, to build explicit institutional support for them, and to conduct research to create better mentorship policies.

 ### Breakout sessions

 An hour-long breakout session was organized to draw on the rich variety of experience that the attendees brought to the workshop.
-A number of questions had arisen around training of RSEs during the organization of the workshop, so we used this as the theme for the breakout.
+Several questions had arisen around the training of RSEs during the organization of the workshop, so we used this as the theme for the breakout.
 Four groups of four-to-six people were asked to discuss their views on good examples of RSE training, HPC training for RSEs, what training needs are unfulfilled and how